skaffolder/skaffolder-vscode-extension/README.md

 ### Create CRUD

-You can create a CRUD for a model by clicking by _Create CRUD_ of a the model editing panel:
+Create a CRUD interface for a model by clicking by _Create CRUD_ of a the model editing panel:

 ![Create crud gif](https://raw.githubusercontent.com/skaffolder/skaffolder-vscode-extension/assets/gif/create_crud.gif)